55 years after riots, Watts section of LA still bears scars | WTOP

 But she said gangs have made the neighborhood more dangerous than it was a half-century ago, even if crime is not as bad as during the crack cocaine epidemic of the 1980s and early ’90s.

-Young, who was a horse race bookie and later worked in special education in schools, lives in her parents’ house.
+Young, who was horse race bookie and later worked in special education in schools, lives in her parents’ house, which is lined with family photos.

 One of her sons lives in the house behind her.
 He gets by on disability pay after a bullet lodged in his brain when he was shot in the eye.
 He survived two other shootings, as well.

-Young’s 15 grandchildren, nephews and nieces are in and out of the house.
+Young has 15 grandchildren and lots of nephews and nieces who are in and out of the house.
 She doesn’t ask if they are in gangs.

+Frierson still sees a lot of good within the walls of the housing projects.

+“There’s a lot more love in those bricks than they give us credit for,” he said.

-Hank Henderson, 62, and his family arrived in Watts from Indianapolis the year before the uprising and has seen its bad and good.
+Hank Henderson, 62, and his family arrived in Watts from Indianapolis the year before the uprising and has seen the bad and good of the neighborhood.
 He remembers the fires, shattered windows, burned-out cars and soldiers in the streets.

-He saw the businesses that never returned: banks, doctor’s offices, a gas station, barbershops, a grocery store.
+He saw the businesses that never returned: banks, doctor’s offices, a gas station, pharmacies, a dental office, barbershops, a grocery store and cleaners.

 The neighborhood was rough, but Henderson stayed out of trouble — his father wouldn’t tolerate it and he played sports.
 He was a local Golden Gloves champ and trains young boxers today.

-The Black Lives Matter movement and Floyd’s death have brought attention to abuses Black people have suffered for years, though Henderson said that situation has improved since the LAPD started listening to their complaints.
+The Black Lives Matter movement and Floyd’s death have brought attention to abuses Black people have witnessed and suffered for years, though Henderson said that situation has improved since LAPD started listening to their complaints.

 “The police car says, ‘To protect and to serve’ but ‘seek and destroy’ is what they were doing,” Henderson said.
 “People are listening now.
 They’re realizing what’s been going on all these years.”

-Henderson moved out of Watts to the suburbs about two years after a son, Rayshawn Boyce, was gunned down in 2009.
+Henderson moved out of Watts about two years after a son, Rayshawn Boyce, was gunned down in 2009.
 The suspected killer was caught but never charged because witnesses feared for their safety.

+“Here, they got this code.
+You don’t say nothing,” Henderson said.
+“They had witnesses at first but then they backed off.
+They would have had to move, and where were they going to go?”

+Henderson left the Nickerson Gardens housing project after nearly 50 years, moving to the suburbs about 30 miles (50 kilometers) inland.

 “I didn’t want to get out of here for years.
-I just wasn’t ready,” he said.
+I just wasn’t ready.
+A lot of people moved out, but they weren’t ready for the real world,” he said.

+The divisions in Watts — the gangs, the different housing projects — trickle down to children, who grow up aware of the feuds.

+“Our park is surrounded by three different areas,” Benjamin Jackson Jr. said.
+“Certain kids from our community of Watts can’t get together.
+We don’t even have a neutral meeting place.”

 On a small building that backs up to freight train tracks on Compton Avenue, an image of Martin Luther King Jr. is painted on a wall across the word, “DREAM.”